keboola/connection-docs/components/data-apps/index.md

 ## Create a Data App

-First of all, enter a custom prefix for your data app, which you will later share with your app users.
+First, enter a custom prefix for your data app, which you will later share with your app users.

 {: .image-popup}
 ![Code - main menu](/components/data-apps/data_apps-custom-data-app-url.png)

 There are two ways to create a data app in Keboola.
 Select a deployment type that will suit your needs:
 - **Code** – Just paste a Streamlit code to create a simple data app.
 - **Git repository** – Specify a git repository with Streamlit app sources.
 This is more suitable for complex applications.
-You will need to provide your GitHub username and private access token for repository authentication.
+You must provide your GitHub username and private access token for repository authentication.

 {: .image-popup}
 ![Code - main menu](/components/data-apps/data_apps-main_menu.png)